Contingency Recruitment: The Ultimate Guide For Employers

 This article observes: “The most successful recruiters are part salesman, career counselor, consultant, advisor, fact finder, archaeologist, and “shrink.”
 They are balanced in their advice.
 They present both sides of the story, ask candidates many questions geared toward their professional needs and wants, and work to build relationships based on trust.
 This is something that takes time and commitment.”

 Is willing to do the homework.
 A contingency recruitment agency will represent the client in the job market.
 Everything the recruiters do and say reflects the company’s brand.
-This means they should learn about the current team and where their true needs lie.
+This means they should learn about the current team and where their actual needs lie.

 Conclusion